loopcoin/loopcoin/README.md

 The Bitcoin protocol is augmented with loopcoin operations, to reserve, register and update names.
 In addition to DNS like entries, arbitrary name/value pairs are allowed and multiple namespaces will be available.
 This will include a personal handle namespace mapping handles to public keys and personal address data.

+It should be used in conjunction with a DNS server.

 The protocol differences from bitcoin include:

 * Different blockchain, port, IRC bootstrap and message header